 As we race toward 2019, let’s not forget to consider the impact of seasonal changes on equipment, fluids, and performance.
-If you’re like us, the weather outside is an adventure; from four snowfalls in the autumn to tornadoes in December (that narrowly missed one of our oldest customers).
-Who knows what actual winter might bring?
+If you’re like us, the weather outside is an adventure.
+From four snowfalls in the autumn to tornadoes in December, who knows what the seasons might bring?

 One thing that the cold temperatures are certain to agitate is performance.
 Liquids move slower.
 Brittle parts snap.
 Worn parts fray.
 Formed parts change shape.
 All to be expected, yet nothing to fear.
 Here are some simple considerations that can be addressed during routine maintenance or between set-ups.